pabigot/buffer-layout/README.md

 # buffer-layout

-buffer-layout is a utility module implemented in pure Javascript that support translations between Javascript objects and Buffers.
+buffer-layout is a utility module implemented in pure JavaScript that supports translations between JavaScript values and Buffers.
 It is made available under the MIT license.

 Layout support is provided for these types of data: